 Memorial Parkway stretches from Mount Vernon, home of George Washington, along the Virginia side of the Potomac past an array of scenic and historical sites, packing a lot into its relatively short distance.

-In addition to having adjacent hiking trails, the drive also has overlooks and of course, stops at cultural and historical sites.
-Beyond Mount Vernon, scenic drivers can visit Dyke Marsh Wildlife Preserve, Jones Point Lighthouse, and sobering Arlington National Cemetery, highlighted with a visit to the Arlington House, the Robert E. Lee Memorial.
+In addition to having adjacent hiking trails, the drive also has overlooks and stops at cultural and historical sites.
+Beyond Mount Vernon, scenic drivers can visit Dyke Marsh Wildlife Preserve, Jones Point Lighthouse, and Arlington National Cemetery.

 Find one of the four parkway picnic areas and have a shady meal.
 Nearing the north end of the parkway you can explore Turkey Run Park, a fitting capstone to this lesser-known Virginia national park scenic drive.